Unsupervised multi-modal Styled Content Generation: Mode Mixture Modeling

 \subsection{Disentanglement of mode and ``style''}

 The mode and the style in a heterogeneous dataset are often naturally disentangled.
-For example, consider a dataset consisting of cats and dogs (two different content modes), where some of the cats and the dogs may have similar looking fur patterns, colors, etc. In the StyleGAN architecture, some degree of disentanglement between different factors of variation is achieved by the mapping network that deforms the simply distributed latent space $\mathcal{Z}$ into the intermediate latent space $\mathcal{W}$, which may have a more complicated shape (refer to Figure 6 or \cite{karras2019style}).
+For example, consider a dataset consisting of cats and dogs (two different content modes), where some of the cats and the dogs may have similar looking fur patterns, colors, etc. In the StyleGAN architecture, some degree of disentanglement between different factors of variation is achieved by the mapping network that deforms the simply distributed latent space $\mathcal{Z}$ into the intermediate latent space $\mathcal{W}$, which may have a more complicated shape (see Figure 6 or \cite{karras2019style}).
 However, the use of a single root constant makes it difficult to disentangle between variations in style and variations in the mode, which often correspond to content variations.
-By replacing the single root constant of StyleGAN by a combination of multiple learned root constants, we effectively enable the network to better emulate such disentanglement.
+By replacing the single root constant of StyleGAN by a combination of multiple learned root constants, we effectively enable the network to better achieve such disentanglement.

 This ability is demonstrated in Figure~\ref{fig:disent}.
+Each group of images there was generated by our \UName trained on a different dataset: from top to bottom, a dataset of the handwritten characters `A' and `B' (curated by ourselves), the DRIT Cats \& Dogs dataset \cite{lee2018diverse}, the Stanford Cars dataset \cite{KrauseStarkDengFei-Fei_3DRR2013}, and the LSUN Bedrooms dataset \cite{yu2015lsun}.
+In each group, each row corresponds to a different fixed mode (by setting $w_R$ to a one-hot vector), while each column corresponds to a different fixed style vector $w$, produced by the mapping network from a random vector $z \in \mathcal{Z}$.
+It may be seen that each column indeed preserves most of the visual attributes.
+For example, the thickness of the stroke in the letters dataset, the colors and patterns of the pet's fur, the shape and color of the car, and the colors and lighting of the bedroom.

-The top row of nine images was generated using the same mode mixture vector $w_R$ (mapped from a random latent vector $z \in \mathcal{Z}$), while the bottom row was generated using the vector $1 - w_R$.
-Each of the nine columns corresponds to a different style vector $w$.
-Indeed, it is easily observed that in each row the mode (cat or dog) is preserved, while the style (fur colors and patterns) changes.
-In contrast, along each column, the fur colors and patterns remains similar, while the mode is flipped.
-It should be noted that while, for this dataset, the two learned modes correspond to the two semantic image classes, this is not guaranteed to be the case in general.
+The meaning of the mode may differ for each dataset: in the letters and Cats/Dogs datasets, the mode coincides with the semantic class of the image (whether it is the letter `A' or `B', or the species of the pet).
+It should be emphasized that while, for these datasets, the learned modes correspond to the semantic image classes, this is not guaranteed to be the case, in general.
 In other words, the modes learned by the generator might reflect a different clustering of the data than the one that might be more readily perceived by a human observer.
+For example, in more diverse datasets, such as the Cars or the Bedrooms, the modes coincide with other dominant characteristics of the content: the pose of a car, the position and the pose of the bed in the room.
+Regardless, note that the mode indeed remains fixed along each row, and changes along each column.